eldoy/brage/README.md

 # Brage.js

 Concept Javascript component library for single page web applications.
 Very minimal, only 150 lines of code, no dependencies, just plain vanilla Javascript (ES6).
-Does not use a virtual DOM, updates must be done by calling render manually.
+Does not use a virtual DOM, updates must be done by calling render when your data updates.

 Includes complete webpack setup and tests.
 Enjoy!

-### INSTALLATION
+## INSTALLATION

 ```npm i brage```